pawamoy/website/docs/posts/testing-fastapi-ormar-alembic-apps.md

     and the database is automatically created.
 They don't have to worry about running a database creation command.
-Similarly, they can simply delete the `db.sqlite` file and restart the server to empty their local database, or a copy a pre-populated SQlite file to reset their local database to a particular state.
+Similarly, they can simply delete the `db.sqlite` file and restart the server to empty their local database, or copy a pre-populated SQlite file to reset their local database to a particular state.
 - in a production environment, in which you have no control (no possibility to run custom shell commands), migrations are applied automatically